 Japan in general and Kyoto specifically is famous for its Autumn foliage and temples.
-The combination of the two was one of the most memorable aspects of our trip to Japan in November 2014.
-Here are ten temples that we think are worth visiting for 'leaf peeping' and more.
-Most temples cost between 300 - 500 yen to enter (about 3 - 5 USD at the time we visited).
+The combination of the two was one of the most memorable aspects of our one week exploring Japan by train in November.
+Here are ten temples that we think are worth visiting for 'leaf peeping' and a generally mindful experience in Kyoto.
+Most temples in Kyoto cost between 300 - 500 yen to enter (about 3 - 5 USD at the time we visited).
+Even if you can only spare one day in Kyoto, you won't regret making the stop.
+The temples are truly magnificent.

 Ginkaku-ji or 'Silver Pavilion' is located at the top of Philosopher's Walk in Kyoto.
 It was the first temple that we visited and we were simply amazed at the Fall foliage colors all around us.
 We were able to hike up hill a bit to take in panoramic views of the Autumn leaves all around us.